How to apply for a Student Loan

 Stafford loans are established and supported by the federal government, but a participating commercial lender, such as a bank or credit union, actually makes the loan.
 Stafford loans are available to all students who meet the financial aid eligibility requirements and are enrolled in a minimum of six credits (half-time).

 All student borrowers must complete a Loan Request Form.
 First time borrowers at RVCC must complete federally mandated Entrance Counseling and a Master Promissory Note (MPN).
-Stafford loan interest rates loans disbursed for new loans are fixed at 6.8%.
+Stafford loan interest rates loans disbursed for new loans are fixed and current rates can be found here.

 Subsidized Stafford Student Loan